Sometimes I think we should change the name of our site to Dominican Cake and Other Recipes.

 - Immediately pour the milk, very slowly, into the yolk mixture, mixing well without beating (bubble thing again).

-- Boil this mixture over low heat and stir constantly but slowly (bubbles!) until the cream thickens (like yogurt).
+- Boil this mixture over low heat and stir constantly but slowly (bubbles!) until the cream thickens (like greek yogurt).

 - Remove from the heat and pour into a glass bowl.